Abev08/TwitchBot/README.md

     - Subscribes to subscriptions notifications events (there are multiple subscription types),
     - Subscribes to bits cheer event,
     - Subscribes to channel points custom rewards redemptions events,
-    - Uses StreamElements api for TTS generation.
+    - Uses StreamElements and TikTok api for TTS generation.

 3. Implements chat interactions / commands:
     - Text To Speech (`!tts`),